By: Sophie Herring, Director, White Space Strategy

 Tip #2 = Know your competitors

-While it’s impossible to second guess every move your competitors will make between now and 2030, it is perfectly possible to build a picture of their key drivers and ambitions.
-This, plus an evaluation of their strengths and weaknesses, puts you in a good position to understand where they are most likely to pose threats to you in 2030, and even where there might be opportunities to collaborate or partner for mutual gain.
+While it’s impossible to second guess every move your competitors will make, it is perfectly possible to build a picture of their key drivers and ambitions.
+This, plus an evaluation of their strengths and weaknesses, puts you in a good position to understand where they are most likely to pose threats to you, and even where there might be opportunities to collaborate or partner for mutual gain.

 However, as well as knowing competitors, it’s also important to look outside of your industry.
 Consider who your customers benchmark you against to help build a north star for customer satisfaction.
 For example, when a customer is buying your insurance online, are they just comparing the onboarding process to other insurers?
 More likely, they are comparing you to the best, tailored digital journeys of our time.